mmisiuda/Hotel-customers-EDA-and-segmentation./README.md

-# Hotel-customers-EDA-and-segmentation.
+# Hotel's customers EDA and segmentation.

-Exploratory analysis and segmentation on hotel's customers dataset.
+Exploratory data analysis and segmentation on one of the Portugl's four-stars hotel's customers real-life dataset.